#HERSTORY

 THE STORY OF #HERSTORY

-#Herstory is a digital campaign that was created in the lead-up to our Changing the Narrative in Sport Summit in May 2024 in Lausanne.
+Herstory is a digital campaign that was created in the lead-up to our Changing the Narrative in Sport Summit in May 2024 in Lausanne.
 This event focused on “Harnessing the Power of Storytelling for Women’s Sports”.
 We explored how athletes are portrayed in the media, strategies to enhance their exposure, the role of digital transformation, and ways to overcome bias.

 As part of this event, we decided to share the stories of women working in sport.
-Our goal is to challenge stereotypes, increase representation, and celebrate the achievements of women in sport worldwide.
-So to do this, we issued a call for nominations on our channels, inviting people to nominate inspirational women in sport in Switzerland.
-Within 36 hours, we received over 80 nominations, so we knew we were on to something!
-People want to hear from women in sport.
-From March to May, we received 152 nominations and shared the stories of 26 women.
+Our goal was simple: to challenge stereotypes, increase representation, and celebrate the achievements of women in sport around the world.
+We issued a call for nominations on our channels, inviting people to nominate inspirational women in sport.
+Within 36 hours, we received over 80 nominations, and we knew we were on to something — people want to hear from women in sport.